What is the SBA 7(a) Loan Process?

 SBA 7(a) lenders may use different names for these stages, may accomplish certain tasks in different stages, or may omit completing certain tasks at all.
 For example, some lenders order appraisals at the Underwriting stage while others wait for the Processing stage.
 While others, go directly to the formal Underwriting stage.
 This article will not be able to cover all these details.
 Prior to applying with any SBA 7(a) lender, you should understand the specific details of the SBA 7(a) Lender’s process and the pros and cons of each.

 This is the initial stage where the lender provides you a checklist of information.
 Once you provide the items on the checklist, the SBA Business Development Officer (BDO) or Lender will review the documentation for completeness.
 Most SBA BDO’s/Lenders will also complete an initial review, which may be a “back of the napkin” analysis or a formal review.
 If a review occurs, you should expect some questions back and forth.
 The SBA BDO/Lender will determine initial SBA eligibility and compliance with its credit criteria.
-If you pass this initial screen, you will most likely receive a Letter of Interest/Intent (LOI).
+If you pass this initial screen, you will most likely receive a Pre-Qualification Letter.
 This will outline proposed terms and conditions including loan amount, term, interest rate, fees, etc. subject to formal approval.
 If you agree to the terms and conditions, you will most likely need to put a deposit with SBA 7(a) Lender.
 Please ensure this deposit is refundable should the loan not get formal approval or there is a material change in the terms and conditions.

 A quick point about checklists.
 There are generally three main checklists throughout the process including the qualification checklist, the underwriting checklist, and the processing/closing checklist (sometimes this is broken into separate checklists).
 Each of these checklists are living documents.
 It is not unusual for items to be added to the checklist after the initial items are reviewed.